alexanderjarl91/efni_api/README.md

 To create a new collection, backend dev must create a new model and endpoint on the backend, as well as creating a new collection on MongoDB Atlas.

 All request methods, excluding GET, need to be sent from the CMS.
-The /adidas demonstration endpoint is open for testing.
+The /adidas demonstration endpoint is left open for testing.
 The GET request is open during development but eventually in later versions will need an API key for access.

 ## Security